-- 4. Students are responsible for making up class work missed as a result of the trip. - 5.
-No academic penalty shall accrue to any student choosing not to participate in a field trip which is designated as enrichment. - 6.
-If the field trip concludes before the close of school, students attend the remainder of their classes. - 7.
+- 3. In order to participate the completed form must be returned to the sponsoring teacher no later than one week prior to date of the trip. - 4.
+Students are responsible for making up class work missed as a result of the trip. - 5.
+No academic penalty shall accrue to any student choosing not to participate in a field trip which is designated as enrichment. - If the field trip concludes before the close of school, students attend the remainder of their classes. - 7.
 While on the trip, students are representing Chelmsford High School and are expected to dress and act appropriately.
 All school regulations and rules apply during the field trip. - 8.
 If a student does not receive permission from school to attend a field trip and does attend, it will be treated as an unexcused absence and the student may serve a minimum of a one-day detention up to suspension depending on the severity of the incident. - 9.
 For any student to participate in a school field trip, the student must be in good standing in all classes in both their academics and attendance.